 Add a few tablespoons of chia seeds to the mixture before refrigerating for added texture and nutritional benefits.
 Add more chia seeds if you don't want to include red bean paste in this recipe.

-Matcha Pudding in Milk Tea
+Matcha Pudding In Milk Tea

 This dessert can be a great addition to milk tea for added texture and flavour.
 Add cubed or mashed matcha pudding over your iced milk tea and serve.
 You can adjust the amount of pudding based on your personal preference.
 Adding boba or other toppings like grass jelly is also recommended for more texture.